nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Adding a client: `add`

-Adds a client to the address book.
+Adds a client to the contact list.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`